geoserver/geoserver/doc/en/user/source/gettingstarted/image-quickstart/index.rst

       * - Description
         - :kbd:`Grayscale shaded relief of land areas.`

    This information is internal to GeoServer and is not used as part of the web service protocols.
-We recommend keeping the :guilabel:`Data Source Name` simple as they will be used to form folders in the data directory (so keep any operating system restrictions on character use in mind).
+We recommend keeping the :guilabel:`Data Source Name` simple as it will be used to form folders in the data directory (so keep any operating system restrictions on character use in mind).

    .. figure:: images/layer_basic.png